Welcome to the website Renewal-Theology!

 Do not be carried away by all kinds of strange teachings.

-Titus 1:9 says that an overseer (like Titus or the men he will plant over the church) must teach the doctrines that have been taught by or comes from the apostolic leaders of their times.:
+Titus 1:9 says that an overseer (like Titus or the men he will appoint over the church) must teach the doctrines that have been taught by or comes from the apostolic leaders of their times:

 He must hold firmly to the trustworthy message as it has been taught, so that he can encourage others by sound doctrine and refute those who oppose it.